 There is no one single test for FND.
 Your provider will do physical, neurological, and psychiatric exams and may order diagnostic tests.
 These are to check for medical causes of the symptom.

 Treatment for FND will depend on what symptoms you experience.
 You may work with different providers, including:

 Treatments may include:

 It can also help to learn about FND and understand that your symptoms are real, even without a medical cause.
 Knowing that there is no serious medical cause may help you feel less anxious and more able to cope.

 More information and support for people with FND and their families can be found at:

-Symptoms usually last for days to weeks and may suddenly go away.
-Usually the symptom itself is not life threatening, but complications can be debilitating.
+Symptoms usually last for days to weeks and may suddenly go away while others may last for years.
+The symptom itself is usually not life threatening, but complications can be debilitating.